Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Introduction

 \subsection{Acknowledgements}

 A.L. was supported by University of Michigan NSF RTG grant 1045119.
-This article was written during visits by the authors to George Mason University, University of Michigan, and the Ohio State University.
+This article was written during visits by the authors to University of Texas at Tyler, George Mason University, University of Michigan, and the Ohio State University.
 The authors thank these institutions for their hospitality, and Simons Travel Grant and GEAR Grant NSF DMS 11-07452 for the travel funding.
-The authors would also like to thank Jayadev Athreya and Ralf Spatzier for their helpful comments.
+The authors would also like to thank Jayadev Athreya and Ralf Spatzier for their helpful comments, and the anonymous referee for the extensive suggestions that improved the exposition of this paper.